Anil Dhasmana

-Anil Dhasmana is a retired Indian Police Service officer who served as the Chief of National Technical Research Organisation (NTRO).
-He was also the Secretary of Research and Analysis Wing (R&AW), India's foreign intelligence service.
+Anil Dhasmana is a retired Indian Police Service officer and a former spymaster who served as the Chief of National Technical Research Organisation (NTRO).
+He was also the Secretary of the Research and Analysis Wing (R&AW), India's foreign intelligence service.

 Biography

 Dhasmana was born on 2 October 1957 in Pauri, Uttarakhand and holds an M.Com. degree from Uttar Pradesh.
 He is 1981-batch Madhya Pradesh cadre IPS officer and was appointed on 3 December 1981.
 His domain of expertise is considered to be Balochistan, counter-terrorism and Islamic affairs.
 He also has a vast experience on Pakistan and Afghanistan.

 He served as Chief of Station in London and Frankfurt and Chief of Station, SAARC & Europe desks.
 Before being appointed as the secretary, he was posted from 13 March 2015 as a Special Secretary.